 Whilst studying this course, you will have access to Sounsnap to access music and sound effects.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

 The timetable contains around 12 hours of contact with staff a week, with the remainder of the academic week engaged in directed study.
 All modules are supported through UDo, the University of Derby Online, so you have access to essential support materials at any time of the day or night.

 You’ll discover a superb range of music making facilities at our Markeaton Street site, including state-of-the-art recording studios, rehearsal space, music technology labs and three post-production rooms equipped with latest software.

 The University has invested almost £350,000 in these facilities, ensuring you have access to resources which match those of professional studios in the UK and overseas.
 We offer a wide range of instruments, amplifiers and outboard gear on which you can develop your skills, together with a classic 48-channel Neve recording console.
-Take a look at our virtual tour of the studios.

 We are one of the leading universities conducting research into surround-sound technologies and all of our control rooms accommodate 5.1 speaker arrays.
 We also have a surround-sound research lab which has a 40-speaker ambisonics surround speaker array allowing height and depth parameters.